fabiangunzinger/online-experiments/chapters/stats_of_online_experiments.md

-## Q&A

-##### Question 1

-Why do we need potential outcomes at all?
-Can't we interpret the difference from a simple comparison of averages as the causal effect?

-##### Question 2

-Why do randomised trials not require the excludability assumption in order to lead to unbiased results?

-##### Answer 1

-Why potential outcomes?
-- Clarifies what precisely we are trying to estimate: average individual treatment effect
-- Makes explicit the assumptions we need to make to do so:
-	 - SUTVA: What we need is to be able to write Y-i = WY1 + (1-W)Y0.
-For this we need i) independence from other's assignment, and ii) clearly defined meaning of Wi =1 and Wi = 0, because if they are not clearly defined then Y1/Y0 might not be stable.
-SUTVA handles both of these.
-	- Randomisation: to make sure that EY0 for W=1 equals EY0 W=0
-Material
-- ding2023first footnote 2 in chapter 4 and

-- What is definition of causal effect in suggested comparison?
-- What is source of randomisation?
-- Discuss textbook iid approach and why it's not a good model for our purpose.
-- Show that in practice, variance is the same

-In the classic two-sample problem, observations in the treatment group {y1s} and control group {y0s} are assumed to be IID draws from **two separate** distributions.
-Treatment observations are assumed to be **IID draws** from a distribution with mean $\mu_t$ and variance $\sigma_t^2$ and similar for control, and the variance of the  difference in means estimator is given by:

-$$
-\mathbb{V}(\hat{\tau}) = \frac{\sigma_t^2}{n_t} + \frac{\sigma_c^2}{n_c}.
-$$
-That is, there is no third term for the variance of the individual-level potential outcomes.

-In contrast, Rubin points out that for proper causal inference, {y1, y0} pairs are from the same distribution but we observe only one item of the pair.

-Differences:
-- Sampling based vs randomisation based variation: makes sense given that in IID case we are assumed to sample from population, whereas in FS case we are assumed to have all units, but randomise which item of the PO pair is observed.
-- Hence: the variance in IID is taken over the randomness of the outcomes because uncertainty is sampling based, whereas in the potential outcomes framework, where potential outcomes are fixed, the variance is taken over the randomisation distribution.
-- As a result: there is no correlation between two groups in IID case (covar = 0) and hence no third term, whereas in FS case there is – why precisely?
-Because there is correlation between y1s and y2s – if there isn't, then the third term vanishes.
-See ding derivation.
-However, ultimately it's because there is heterogeneity in individual-level treatment effects.
-Why is that?
-Is that the same as PO correlation at individual level?
-- Weird, though, that Ding lemmas seem to be based on IID case!

-##### Answer 2
-...

 [^unit_level_treatment_effects]: In principle, the unit-level level causal effect can be any comparison between the potential outcomes, such as the difference $Y_i(1) - Y_i(0)$ or the ratio $Y_i(1)/Y_i(0)$.
 In online experiments, we usually focus on the difference.